-- Store Sondelbay under refrigeration at 2°C to 8°C at all times except when administering the product. - Recap the delivery device (pen) when not in use to protect the cartridge from physical damage and light. - When using Sondelbay, minimize the time out of the refrigerator; deliver the dose immediately following removal from the refrigerator. - Do not freeze.
-Do not use Sondelbay if it has been frozen. - To prevent the possible transmission of disease, each pen must be used by one patient only, even if the needle is changed. - Once opened, Sondelbay pen can be stored at temperature conditions up to 25oC for a maximum of 3 days when refrigeration is not available, after which it should be returned to the refrigerator and used within 28 days of the first injection.
-Sondelbay pen should be discarded, if it has been kept out of refrigerator up to 25oC for more than 3 days.
+- Store in a refrigerator (2°C 8°C).
+The pen should be returned to the refrigerator immediately after use.
+Recap the delivery device (pen) when not in use to protect the cartridge from physical damage and light. - When using Teriparatide-Teva, minimize the time out of the refrigerator; deliver the dose immediately following removal from - Do not freeze.
+Do not use Teriparatide if it has been frozen Do not store the injection device with the needle attached. - To prevent the possible transmission of disease, each pen must be used by one patient only, even if the needle is changed.
+Teriparatide-Teva should not be used if the solution is cloudy, coloured or contains particles after which it should be returned to the refrigerator (2°C-8°C).
+Discard the unopened product if stored above 8°C for more than 5 days.